rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ## Attacking and Defending
 ### Attacking
 ##### Physical Attacks
 To make a physical attack you first roll to hit.
-If you're proficient with the weapon being used, you add your [[Proficiency]] bonus for your current level (copy of the proficiency table included at the end of the page).
+If you're proficient with the weapon being used, you add your [[RPG/R20/Proficiency]] bonus for your current level (copy of the proficiency table included at the end of the page).

 If making a melee attack:
   - **1d20 + proficiency bonus + Strength modifier**